Index of Tools

 Microsoft

-AI driven detection algorithm for CT scanning systems using bespoke Microsoft AI to curb the trade.
-Currently, there are no integrated, multi-species illegal wildlife algorithms on the market. ata can be analysed to build a comprehensive and detailed picture of illegal wildlife trafficking across the world.
-It has been developed in collaboration with the United Kingdom Border Force’s Convention on International Trade in Endangered Species (CITES) team, London Heathrow Airport and its leading screening partner, as well as the Duke of Cambridge’s Royal Foundation
+AI-driven detection algorithm for computed tomography scanning systems using bespoke Microsoft AI to curb the trade.
+Currently, there are no integrated, multi-species illegal wildlife algorithms on the market.
+The project can be analysed to build a comprehensive and detailed picture of illegal wildlife trafficking across the world.
+It has been developed in collaboration with the United Kingdom Border Force’s Convention on International Trade in Endangered Species (CITES) team, London Heathrow Airport, as well as the Duke of Cambridge’s Royal Foundation.

 Project Vikela